-Use the letters in the words or similarities that are less obvious
+Use the letters in the words, or less obvious similarities

-Use colours and shapes Debrief Was it easy to think of a solution after you had been running?
+Use colours and shapes Was it easy to think of a solution after you had been running?
 Did you do anything to calm your mind down in order to be able to think?
 Could you spot any similarities on your cards?
-Mindfulness 5 finger breathing - Trace your 5 fingers, as you go up, breathe in and as you go down, breathe out Balloon Breathing - Imagine a large balloon in your hands, as they breathe in the balloon expands, as you breathe out the balloon shrinks.
-Repeat 5 times.
+Debrief Mindfulness 5 Finger Breathing: hold up a high-5; trace the outline of your fingers, as you go up, breathe in, and as you go down, breathe out Copyright © 2023 Pacific Institute for Sport Excellence Society.
+All rights reserved.